rohberg/Plone_from_source/README.md

 # Backend Plone 6

-Installation with pip and mxdev
+Installation from packages with pip and mxdev

 Create a folder `backend` with a virtual Python environment.
 Clone this repo.
-Install prerequisites and run mxdev.
+Install prerequisites and run mxdev:

 ```shell
 python -m venv venv